 What if there was an actual vampire on the set of Nosferatu.
 What if the director went and found an actual vampire so that his movie would be an authentic success?
 It’s a genius concept that’s perfectly acted by John Malkovich and Willem Dafoe, with several other big names rounding out the supporting cast.
 It’s a dark, unsettling portrayal of the industry in its earliest days.

 What Ever Happened to Baby Jane

 There’s no better movie about celebrity obsession than Misery.
-As I have grown older, I have come to consider it the scariest thing Stephen King ever conceived.
-What if you got into a terrible car accident in the middle of nowhere and the only person who pulled you out and even knows you’re alive is your Number One Fan.
+As I have grown older, I have come to consider it the scariest piece of work Stephen King ever conceived.
+What if you got into a terrible car accident in the middle of nowhere and the only person who pulled you out (and knows you’re alive) is your self-proclaimed number one fan.
 Kathy Bates more than earned her Oscar for her unhinged, rage-fueled and disturbingly polite turn as Annie Wilkes.